Zenika/labs-pg-gcs-backup/README.md

 The docker image is available on the Docker Hub as [zenikalabs/pg-gcs-backup](https://hub.docker.com/r/zenikalabs/pg-gcs-backup).

-In order to run properly, the following environment variables must be set:
+In order to backup a database, the following environment variables must be set:

-To backup:

 - `PGHOST`: The PostgreSQL server host.
 - `PGPORT`: The PostgreSQL server port.